Ashok0/EnderalVREssentials/README.md

 * In addition to improving visuals with The Sharper Eye, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.
     * If playing wired with an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
     * If playing wirelessly with Air Link, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
 For optimal Air Link performance, set your Air Link Bitrate to around 50Mbps.
-You can also further optimize performance by installing [OpenVR FSR](https://github.com/fholger/openvr_fsr) or [OpenComposite](https://gitlab.com/znixian/OpenOVR/) to your Skyrim VR installation folder.
+You can further optimize performance by installing [OpenVR FSR](https://github.com/fholger/openvr_fsr) or [OpenComposite](https://gitlab.com/znixian/OpenOVR/) to your Skyrim VR installation folder.
     * If playing wirelessly with Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
 For optimal Virtual Desktop performance, set your Streaming settings to 60fps @ 80Mbps bitrate with Sliced Encoding enabled and SSW set to Auto.
 You can also experiment with toggling Video Buffering ON and OFF.
-You can also further optimize performance by installing [OpenVR FSR](https://github.com/fholger/openvr_fsr) to your Skyrim VR installation folder.
+You can further optimize performance by installing [OpenVR FSR](https://github.com/fholger/openvr_fsr) to your Skyrim VR installation folder.

 ## Game capture
 * If you want to take screenshots or record footage while in VR using an HTC/Valve/WMR headset, use [OBS Studio](https://obsproject.com) with the [OBS OpenVR Input Plugin v1.5](https://github.com/baffler/OBS-OpenVR-Input-Plugin/releases/tag/v1.5).
 This will allow you to capture the game in widescreen at a higher resolution than what can be achieved when capturing the game from the SteamVR mirror window.